NarubyRiverlione/steamboiler/memory-bank/progress.md

 ## Next Milestone

-The next milestone is to implement the aerator between the condenser and the boiler, followed by implementing the energy balance approach for steam generation.
+The next milestone is to implement the aerator between the condenser and the boiler.
 This involves:

-1. Implementing the energy balance approach for steam generation:
-   - Calculating the energy needed to heat water to the boiling point
-   - Using remaining energy for steam generation
-   - Ensuring conservation of energy throughout the system
-2. Adding an aerator between the condenser and the boiler
+1. Adding an aerator between the condenser and the boiler
-3. Implementing turbines for power generation
+2. Implementing turbines for power generation

 These improvements will make the simulation more realistic and educational, particularly for understanding the complete power generation cycle and the relationship between energy input and steam output.